jchoi2507/CoppeliaSim_Remote_API/README.md

 * Legacy remote API (not to be confused with b0 remote API) commands were used
 * Simulations in CoppeliaSim must already be running for remote API connection to work
 * sim.py, simConst.py, rempoteApi.dll must all be in workspace directory
-* Sphere object is there purely for the purpose of having simRemoteApi.start(19999) in its child script; without that command somewhere in the scene, remote API connection is not possible.
-The command is not included in the child script of the actual robotic arm for the sake of disabling the object's entire child script.
+* Sphere object is there purely for the purpose of having simRemoteApi.start(19999) in its child script; without that command somewhere in the scene, remote API connection is not possible—the command is not included in the child script of the actual robotic arm for the sake of disabling the object's entire child script

 # Simulated Robots

 1. PIONEER p3dx
-  * The code for the Pioneer p3dx is able to control the speed of the left and right motors, utilize the ultrasonic sensors, and capture images (given that a vision sensor has been set up in Coppelia).
+  * The code for the Pioneer p3dx is able to control the speed of the left and right motors, utilize the ultrasonic sensors, and capture images (given that a vision sensor has been set up in Coppelia)

 2. UR10 robotic arm (angular & linear)
- * The angular version of the script allows joint control based on user input (in degrees that is later converted to radians).
-The .py script is executable in any terminal program.
+ * The angular version of the script allows joint control based on user input (in degrees that is later converted to radians); the .py script is executable in any terminal program

 * The linear version of the script essentially allows the user to enter a set of coordinates (x, y, z) that the robotic arm will follow.
-Inverse kinematics with tip and target tracing was used.
-The .py script is executable in any terminal program.
+Inverse kinematics with tip and target tracing was used; the .py script is executable in any terminal program

 - A few notes about the linear version:
    - Use Coppelia 4.1--the current 4.2 version doesn't support tip-target inverse kinematics, so an older version was used (older versions of CoppeliaSim can be installed online)